AFFINEUR WALO - THE MAN WHO HAS TAKEN SWISS MOUNTAIN CHEESE TO NEW HEIGHTS

 2. EMMENTALER CAVE-AGED

 This tastes unlike any other Emmental cheese we have come across.

 Matured for 16 months by Walo in his caves, where the warmer conditions lead to a flavor that is unique.
 The cheese has the classic Emmental sweetness but it is more intense and more complex, with a long finish as the flavour develops from sweet to tangy and ‘meaty’.

 3. RED WINE FARMER

 Red Wine Farmer has the strongest flavor of the Affineur Walo cheeses offered by us.
-It is relatively small at between 6 and 7 kg.
-The smaller size is important to the development of the flavour as there is greater influence from the rind, which is washed in locally produced red wine throughout the 7 – 8 months of maturation.
+It is relatively small at between six and seven kilograms.
+The smaller size is important to the development of the flavour as there is greater influence from the rind, which is washed in locally produced red wine throughout the seven to eight months of maturation.
 Washing with red wine produces the classic aroma associated with all washed-rind cheeses, but the cheese is not washed so frequently so as to produce a sticky, ‘stinky’ rind; it simply imparts a pungent flavour to the recognisable Swiss sweetness.
 As a result, the flavour is more challenging than those of other Affineur Walo cheeses.
 It has split the team at FCC: those that love it and can’t get enough, and those that find it just that bit too strong.
 More people are in the former camp, but be assured you will never be ambivalent about the Red Wine Farmer!

 Makes extraordinary cheese on toast.